-My research interests include AI Systems, Energy-efficient Computing, Cloud/Edge-Computing.
+My research interests include AI Systems, Energy-efficient Computing, and HW/SW Co-design.

 Successfully defended my PhD Thesis, July, 2022